Chapter 11: Spiritual Possibilities

 Spiritual Influence

 Our appreciation of any spiritual influence would also be dependent on our mode of consciousness.
-Our default mode of consciousness is architective thanks to the architective dominion, so our capacity to consciously appreciate the apprehensive influences of holistic spirits would be enfeebled not only by their relative weakness but by our own predilection for an architective mode of consciousness.
+Our default mode of consciousness is architective thanks to the architective dominion, so our capacity to consciously appreciate the apprehensive effects of holistic spirits would be enfeebled not only by their relative weakness but by our own predilection for an architective mode of consciousness.

 Pure connectivity offers an arena from which all contest is absent and where bodily extinction is irrelevant.
 It also offers a sense of infinity and universality.
 In death our architecture is destroyed, but a connective interaction continues, as does the cosmic system and its holism, if only through the free molecules that constituted our erstwhile bodies.
 Many religious myths converge on a state of connective purity.